virtualabishek/bit-6th-sem/management-information-system/lesson-4.md

 - Proprietary software code

 **Copyright**
-**Copyright** is a statutory grant that protects creators of intellectual property from having their work copied by others for any purpose during the life of the author plus an additional 70 years after the author's death[1].
-For corporate-owned works, copyright protection lasts for 95 years after their initial creation[1].
+**Copyright** is a statutory grant that protects creators of intellectual property from having their work copied by others for any purpose during the life of the author plus an additional 70 years after the author's death.
+For corporate-owned works, copyright protection lasts for 95 years after their initial creation.

 **Protected Works:**
 - Literary works (books, articles, software code)